 To incorporate segmentation and personas into your nonprofit marketing strategy, we recommend that you do the following:

 - Segment your audience into donation tiers (small, mid-level, or major) and type (first-time, repeat, and lapsed donors).

-- Draw various donor personas under each segment.
+- Develop various donor personas under each segment.
 Your personas should be as specific as possible.
 You might include a description of their support, how much they’ll usually give or volunteer, their preferred method of communication, personal details like education status or age, and other causes they support.

 - Craft messaging for each donor persona based on the traits you listed.

 Let’s walk through an example.
 Your nonprofit organization focuses on promoting equal education opportunities around the United States.
 You decide to segment your audience based on first-time, repeat, and lapsed donors.
 Within lapsed donors, you create a donor persona of a recent college graduate who has given while still in school, often volunteers with other causes, prefers email communication, and cares deeply about education rights.